strategicdata/pmhc-mds-spec/doc/user-documentation/reporting.rst

 * An Episode is defined as 'active' and in-scope for inclusion in this report if it had one or more Service Contacts recorded in the period.
-No distinction is made between Open and Completed Episodes.
+No distinction is made between Open and Completed Episodes
-* Service Contacts flagged as ‘No Show’ are not included for this purpose.
+* Service Contacts flagged as ‘No Show’ are not included for this purpose

 .. _category-b3: